EimaMei/HPL/README.md

 - [X] Read, write and remove a file.
 - [X] Create/remove folders.
 - [X] Write a file as UTF-8 or UTF-8-bom easily.
-- [ ] Move/copy a path to another place.
+- [X] Move/copy a file to another place.
-- [ ] Check if a path already exists.
+- [X] Check if a path already exists.
 - [ ] Get and set the current scope.
 - [X] Return error types.
 - [X] Print in the terminal.